-The following summary illustrates how the National Drugs Schedules model is implemented across Canada.
+The following summary illustrates how the National Drug Schedules (NDS) model is implemented across Canada.

-Scheduling by Reference means that whenever NAPRA makes a scheduling decision, the decision is automatically in force in the provinces or territories where they have elected to schedule by reference., which means the National Drug Schedules are referenced in provincial/territorial legislation.
-There may be exceptions to this practice, such as requiring provincial approval in some jurisdictions in the case of moving drugs into schedules that have greater control.
+Scheduling by Reference means that whenever NAPRA makes a scheduling decision, the decision is automatically in force in the provinces or territories where they have elected to schedule by reference, which means the NDS are referenced in provincial/territorial legislation.
+There may be exceptions to the NDS in rare cases to account for specific needs of that province or territory.
+Changes to provincial/territorial legislation are only required if the province or territory wants to make an exception to the NDS, otherwise the NDS are automatically in force.

 |Jurisdiction||Scheduling by Reference||NAPRA + Provincial Approval|